 Activating the WordPress App in Docebo

 Login to your platform as the Superadmin, then access the Admin Menu from the gear icon in the top right corner of your platform.
 Then, press the Add New Apps button in the top of your Admin Menu.
 Once you’re in the Apps & Features section, select the Third Party Integrations tab from the tabs menu.
 Then, in the list of apps in this tab, find WordPress, and press the Activate App button in the app’s row.
-Read the description in the pop up box, then press Install Now.
+Read the description in the pop-up box, then press Install Now.

 Once the app is activated, you will also see that the API and SSO app was also activated by default (if not already active).
-Do not deactivate this app in your platform, otherwise you won’t be able to use your WordPress integration to its full potential.
+Do not deactivate this app in your platform, otherwise, you won’t be able to use your WordPress integration to its full potential.

 Configuring the API and SSO App for WordPress

-To set up your platform for your WordPress integration, you will first need configure the API and SSO app.
+To set up your platform for your WordPress integration, you will first need to configure the API and SSO app.
 Access the Admin Menu from the gear icon.
 Then, find the API and SSO section in the menu and press the Manage subitem.